3d-paws/3D-PAWS-Raspberry-Pi/README.md

 Other Way: Update the variables.txt file directly, which is located on your Desktop (/home/pi/Desktop).
 It is formatted as follows:

-    1. Toggle (either true or false) of you want to report to CHORDS.
+    1. Toggle (either true or false) if you want to report to CHORDS.
     2. The station ID.
     3. Link to the correct CHORDS site
     4. The station's pressure level.